Sojo-Studios/using-jazz/README.md

 #### bind-click-events
 Parameters: [`string`]

-Searches the `<body>` for elements that have the `data-sojo-command` attribute and binds the action specified as the value of that attribute to their click event.
+Searches the `<body>` for elements that have the `data-sojo-command` HTML5 data attribute and binds the action specified as the value of that attribute to their click event.
+The value of the attribute can be any of these commands (except function) with the parameters delimited by the ':' character.
 Convenient for buttons that trigger modals.

+The optional string parameter is a jQuery 1.9-valid css selector that only does the search for the tag attribute inside results for that selector.
+This is provided because searching the entire body could potentially be a time-intensive operation if the page is very complex or if the computer is slow and the browser is old.

 #### show-modal
-Parameters: `string`
+Parameters: [`string`]

+Shows the modal named by the string parameter.
+If not provided, it defaults to `share-modal`.

 #### set-campaign-id
 Parameters: `string`

+Sets the current Campaign ID to the provided string.

 #### function
 Parameters: `function`